Sammy-is-a-dude/WHSTechNotes/journal.md

 # April 7, 2025

 AI is not going to help students on tests because it can gather misinformation and cause the student to fail.
 A human tutor would be better than a non human one.

+# April 14, 2025

+I think it'd be benifical in a way so people don't walk slowly in the halls.
+But it could also be not benifical if there's an emergency.